1944

 July 1

-Billy Eckstine and His Sensational Orchestra
+Billy Eckstein (Eckstine) and His Orchestra

 Claudia’s Place, Dallas, TX.

-Charlie Parker may not have participated here..
+Charlie Parker may not have participated here.

 Ad in Dallas Morning News, July 1, 1944, 3.